Killthebug/Bika-Lims-Wiki/Creating-new-report-templates.md

 Create the add-on
 -----------------

+> You can use an existing extension package to create your reports.
+If you have already modified [bika.custom](https://github.com/bikalabs/bika.custom) or created an extension in some other way, you can skip this step and continue with [Add report templates to your addon](add-report-templates-to-your-addon)

 If you don't have ZopeSkel already installed, add the following list of eggs to your buildout.cfg.